deja-vu-platform/deja-vu/packages/dv-cli/README.md

 To create and serve a new app or cliché:

 ```
-dv new app my-app path-to-gateway
+dv new app my-app path-to-dv
 cd my-app
 dv serve
 ```

+`path-to-dv` is the path to the folder where the dv code is located (the repo).

 This will generate a bunch of files.
 If you know Angular and TypeScript they will make sense to you but if you don't then it doesn't matter since for